section-engineering-education/engineering-education/content/articles/how-to-implement-caching-in-adonisjs-5/index.md

 ### Setting up Adonis Cache

-After installing and setting up your Adonis 5 RestFul API project, we will install and configure our Caching Package that will simplify implementing our Caching Strategy to the Forum API to improve the performance or response time of the API.
+After installing and setting up your Adonis 5 RestFul API project, we will install and configure our caching Package that will simplify implementing our caching Strategy to the Forum API to improve the performance or response time of the API.

 Run the following command to install the Adonis Cache package.